stormpath/stormpath-framework-spec/email-verification.md

 ## <a name="POST_Response_Handling"></a> POST Response Handling

-This describes how we handle the POST response for the `EMAIL_VERIFICATION_RESEND_URL` controller, after the user has submitted form data.
+This describes how we handle the POST response for the `EMAIL_VERIFICATION_URL` controller, after the user has submitted form data.

 Regardless of whether or not the email address the user entered was successful, we should render a success message along the lines of *"If the email address you